MicrosoftDocs/connected-spaces/articles/mobile-app-requirements.md

 Using the app on an older operating system may cause compatibility issues.
 If you have any problems with the app, make sure that your operating system is up-to-date.

 > [!IMPORTANT]
 > To use the mobile app, you also need to have the **Connected Store Admin** user role.
-For more information, see [Give permissions to users](admin-user-accounts.md).

 ## Next steps